gnikolovski/cyrillic_to_latin/README.md

-# Cyrillic to Latin
+# CYRILLIC TO LATIN

 ## CONTENTS OF THIS FILE

   * Introduction
   * Requirements
   * Installation
-  * Using the module
+  * Configuration
   * Author

 ## INTRODUCTION